17. College of Arts and Letters

 Dr. Rhodes was an English and Women's Studies professor at Old Dominion University.
 The collection includes course descriptions, grant reports, meeting minutes from various women's groups, information pertaining to the Title IX hearings, books, journal articles, newspaper clippings, newsletters and photographs.

-Department of Music Records
+Department of Women's Studies Records